AdobeDocs/experience-manager-cloud-service.en/help/trials/headless/extract-content.md

 1. The results are displayed in the right panel, next to the query editor.

-This is how your content can be delivered to omnichannel digital experiences
+This is how your content can be delivered to omnichannel digital experiences.